 Interplay | Copy allows facilities to share assets between workgroups—even if each group maintains its own workflow—using a LAN-based file transfer to move quantities of media, files and metadata without confusion.
 Multiple groups could have their own processes for permissions, handoffs, and projects, while only needing to acquire the media once.

 Interplay | Copy can perform at transfer rates up to 325 MBytes/second for simple sequences in optimal network conditions.

-Production assets can be replicated from one workgroup to an alternate Interplay workgroup, and its exact folder structure will remain intact at the destination workgroup.
-In addition, metadata that was tracked on every file in the original workgroup is also transferred and stays tracked in the new location, whether Avid or non-Avid assets, media or generic files.
+Production assets can be replicated from one workgroup to an alternate Interplay workgroup and its folder structure will remain intact at the destination workgroup.
+In addition, metadata that was tracked on every file in the original workgroup is also transferred and continues to be tracked by the destination workgroup, whether Avid or non-Avid assets, media or generic files.